Declaration of Gifts by Civil Servants and Politicians

 (h) sufficiency of the Prevention of Corruption Act (PCA).

 Before I answer these questions, let me deal with a preliminary point.
-There has been a fair bit of speculation on why Corrupt Practices Investigation Bureau (CPIB) did not issue a fuller statement or why the Government is dealing with the matter in Parliament, which is based on a lack of understanding of how these matters are usually dealt with.
+There has been a fair bit of speculation on why the Corrupt Practices Investigation Bureau (CPIB) did not issue a fuller statement or why the Government is dealing with the matter in Parliament, which is based on a lack of understanding of how these matters are usually dealt with.

 First, CPIB had explained the reasons for its decision in its press release.
 With your leave, Mr Speaker, may I ask the Clerks to distribute copies of the press release to Members?